taw00/beam-rpm/README.md

 # BEAM for Fedora Linux

+## THIS REPOSITORY IS NO LONGER BEING MAINTAINED

 _"BEAM is a next generation confidential cryptocurrency based on an elegant and innovative Mimblewimble protocol."_